 Information about all COVID-19 provincial support is available on the BC government website, including on child care, children and youth; education; employment and finances; housing and monthly bills; health care and mental health, and more.
 Updated information about federal and provincial benefits for individuals and businesses is available online.

-Read a message from Hon.
+Read a message from former Hon.
 Melanie Mark, Minister of Advanced Education, Skills & Training.

 Post-secondary Institution Supports and Services

 Many post-secondary institutions are providing student housing, financial, and other assistance, including bursaries and emergency funding for international students.
 International students should connect directly with their institutions to inquire on supports and services.